ajschumacher/linear-algebra/readme.md

 ## Notes on conceptualization

+ * Linear Algebra as the math of multiple dimensions: position relative to other topics (algebra, calculus/analysis, multivariate calculus, more?) and applications (physics, etc.)
+     * something about not being proof-oriented: reason to learn linear algebra: using it, vs. developing it mathematically/doing proofs (Do you really need "mathematical sophistication"?)

+ * things to repeat for numbers, vectors, matrices:
+     * duality between data and function/transform
+         * Transform view: where the output can be
+         * Data view: where the points are
+     * order doesn't matter, as long as consistent (for vectors/matricies)
+         * Andrew Ng mentions row VS column matrices decision in [batch 256](https://www.deeplearning.ai/the-batch/issue-256/)

  * Transform a problem into a matrix problem
  * Can it be solved?
      * Analogy with zero: Is this matrix like zero?
 (Can we divide by it and get a unique answer?)

 Lots of re-expression and reduced echelon form etc. stuff: Can we move toward a solution by multiplying by invertible things?

+> "row echelon form" isn't a "form" of the matrix!
+It's the matrix times some other nonsense! ><
+> what lies are we teaching the children!?

+Dimensions are degrees of freedom

 ---